shafin08/Product-Tracker/README.md

 - Manufacturer sale price (integer $>0$).
 - Retail price (integer $>0$).

 Part 1: Initialize the database
-The first line is the amount of product you want to include in your database The following lines will be asked to input the product ID, product sale price, retail price.
+The first line is the amount of product you want to include in your database.
+The following lines will be asked to input the product ID, product sale price, retail price.

 Part 2: Tracking Mode